ioki-mobility/summaraizer/internal/cli/docs/summaraizer.md

 ### Synopsis

-A tool to summarize comments from various sources using AI.
+Summarizes comments from a variety of sources using AI models from different providers.

 ### Options